Ken Krueger: The Buffalo Book Company

-First, The Buffalo Book Company produced the noteworthy hardbound edition of The Time Stream, by John Taine.
-The book was quite professional in appearance, awakening hopes of a line of the best novels from science fiction magazines appearing in permanent form.

-The success of their first title was enough to encourage the three to go on to another book, the first book publication of The Skylark of Space, by E.E.
+First, The Buffalo Book Company produced the hardbound edition of The Time Stream, by John Taine.
+The book was successful enough to encourage the three to go on to another book, the first book publication of The Skylark of Space, by E.E.
 Smith.
 Due to the publisher, Ken Krueger, and his successful efforts in advertising and distributing the book, it was an instant sell-out.

 By the time the third title was in the works, Don Grant was in the military.
-Krueger, as always the super-salesman, had plans for the company, but still in the military as well, was unable to become involved full-time.
+Krueger had plans for the company, but still in the military as well, was unable to become involved full-time.
 Without Grant's involvement, Krueger continued his struggle part-time to make the business a success despite Hadley's resistance; help was found in an unexpected quarter.
 Lloyd Arthur Eshbach contributed a few ideas on how to appeal to the science fiction fan base by placing advertisements in the major magazines.

 Grant continued in the military, went on to college after he was discharged, and in 1949 started The Grandon Company; still hooked on publishing science fiction and fantasy.

 With Krueger unable to prevent it, Tom Hadley transformed the business once again.
 Using substantial financial contributions from his family (Hadley thought he didn't need any partners) Hadley tried to go it alone with the Hadley Publishing Co.
 Hadley used the distribution list and model created by Krueger, and the tips from Eshbach, as well as the various titles of forthcoming works that had once been scheduled for the now defunct Buffalo Book Company to begin.
 But when the ideas were used up, so was the company.

 Eshbach, having whetted himself in the publishing field, went on to found Fantasy Press, once again taking Krueger's extensive mailing list as a building block.
 Eshbach had several partners to begin with, but was clearly the leading force, and as his partners disappeared from the scene, one after the other, Eshbach carried on alone.